sthallapalli/funcar-service/README.md

 Please import the postman collection from project to perform operations on vehicles data

-Note: For csv upload endpoint, please select a csv file in form-data file parameter.
+Note: For csv upload endpoint api call, please select a csv file in form-data **file** parameter.

 ### Test results